 5.3.3.
 Via 'Special Collections'

-The ADS have developed specific tools or working environments for the delivery and use of significant datasets including the development of map-based search tools.
+The ADS have developed specific tools or working environments for the delivery and use of significant datasets including the development of map-based search tools accessed via the ADS Archives search facility.

 5.3.4.
 Via ADS Library